 BehaviourWatch allows teachers to efficiently reward positive behaviour, monitor safeguarding and carefully plan interventions to amend problematic learner conduct.
+The DSP will follow through the outcomes of and make a referral where necessary to social care.
 The suite of tools available allows staff to immediately flag safeguarding concerns, inform the relevant agencies and proceed with investigation if appropriate.
 This application was introduced in July 2021 and is also used to monitor attendance and curriculum issues.